jpalmer1274/Light-Diffraction-Simulator/README.md

 Written by:
 Kellie Colson and John Palmer

-NOTE: Project is outdated and does not quite function as intended.
+NOTE: Project is outdated and so some aspects of the project do not quite function as intended.

 Theory: